paulodiovani/blog.diovani.com/technology/_drafts/2025-08-01-linux-like-config-for-macos.md

 ## TLDR -- What changed?

-Here is a short list of what changed, in case you prefer a short version and check the tools' documentation by yourself.
+Here is a short list of what changed, in case you prefer a brief overview and want to check the tools' documentation yourself.

 | Previously used                                | Replaced by                       |
 | ---------------------------------------------- | --------------------------------- |